sqlxpert/aws-tag-sched-ops/readme.md

    |AdministratorAccountId|AWS account number of main (or only) account; leave blank if AWSCloudFormationStackSet*Exec*utionRole existed before this stack was created|
    |LambdaCodeS3Bucket|Name of AWS Lambda function source code bucket (shared prefix, in a multi-region scenario)|

 2. For the AWS Lambda function source code S3 bucket in *each region*, create a bucket policy allowing access by *every target AWS account*'s AWSCloudFormationStackSetExecutionRole (StackSet installation) or TagSchedOpsCloudFormation role (manual installation with ordinary CloudFormation).
-The full name of the TagSchedOpsCloudFormation role will vary; for every target AWS account, look up the random suffix in the [list of IAM roles](https://console.aws.amazon.com/iam/home#/roles) or by selecting the TagSchedOpsInstall stack in the [list of CloudFormation stacks](https://us-east-2.console.aws.amazon.com/cloudformation/home#/stacks) and drilling down to  Resources.
+The full name of the TagSchedOpsCloudFormation role will vary; for every target AWS account, look up the random suffix in [IAM roles](https://console.aws.amazon.com/iam/home#/roles), or by selecting the TagSchedOpsInstall stack in [CloudFormation stacks](https://us-east-2.console.aws.amazon.com/cloudformation/home#/stacks) and drilling down to <samp>Resources</samp>.
 S3 bucket policy template:

    ```json
    {